dustinnewbold/HTML-File-API/README.md

-# HTML-File-API
+# HTML FileAPI Demos
-A demo for HTML5's File API
+Below are a few demos for HTML5's File API. *Note: these demos may not work in all browsers.*

 ## Read File Meta Information
 You can read meta information with most browsers by simply accessing the File object provided by the `input[type=file]` element.
 In the below example, the input[type=file] has an ID of **singleFileInfo**.